 Proton-pump inhibitors (anti-acids) stop your body from making stomach acid (which you need to digest food), and they deplete minerals from your bones, might you look for another way to deal with heartburn?

 All flu shots contain mercury and formaldehyde, would you want an annual injection of those neurotoxins, or might there be some other measures you can take to boost your immunity each winter?

 Might make you feel worse

 May cause weight gain, emotional numbness, and loss of sex drive

 Are literally a mind-altering substance that could cause suicidal thoughts, or in rare instances be the cause of irreversible and tragic acts of violence.

 Are among the most difficult meds in the world to get off of--as in, you-might-go-crazy-trying, kind of hard...

 After being told the above, would any of the options still sound like your best option?

 Before I learned what I'm about to share with you below, I spent more time at the doctor's office (for my immune and musculoskeletal challenges) than I care to remember.

-Never once did a doctor or nutritionist lay out for me such honest information like what you just read.
+Never once did a doctor or nutritionist layout for me such honest information as what you just read.

 If he or she had, I would have at least had the option for truly informed consent, and I might have looked into other options sooner.